-This 30-Minute Tortellini Minestrone Soup is a filling, high-fibe vegetarian dinner that comes together quickly for those busy weeknights!
+This Tortellini Minestrone Soup is a comforting and high-fibre vegetarian recipe that comes together in less than 30 minutes – perfect for busy weeknights!

 Ingredients and substitutions